jeshocarmel/ip_location_mapper/README.md

      make start apikey=<IPSTACK_API_KEY>
   ```

-If you have a redis cluster running anywhere, then use the below command.
+If you have a redis cluster/single node running anywhere, then use the below command.

 ```bash
     make start apikey=<IPSTACK_API_KEY> redis-url=<REDIS_HOST:PORT> redis-password=<REDIS_PASSWORD>